 A Method is the composition of a Kernel and a set of Practices to fulfill a specific purpose.

 purpose : String [1] The purpose of this Method.
 The content of this attribute should be an explicit short statement that describes the goal that the method pursues.
-Additional explanations can be given in the attribute "description" inherited from "ElementGroup".
-Associations baseKernel : Kernel [1] The Kernel this Method is based on.
+Additional explanations can be given in the attribute "description" inherited from "ElementGroup."